About Liz Kay & Her Diary (aka lizkaythediary)

 Hey, I’m Liz Kay.
 I’m a 30-year old cat loving widow.
+I’m also mentally ill and totally chill.
 I’m just trying to help everyone I can while I heal myself through my writing too.
 I was doing this through my Facebook page and Facebook support groups, when I was advised to start a blog – well, actually, I was advised by my best friend to make it my diary.

 This is my place where I share openly about what’s going on in life and topics that are important to me- especially mental health, grief journeys, gratitude, self-esteem, and support – healing all around.
-I’ll discuss my struggles and how I got to the point I’m at, outlined in ways so they can be applied in others’ lives to adopt.
+I’ll discuss my struggles and how I work through them, outlined in ways so that others can hopefully relate.

 I hope you’ll like what I have to say.